yekrangiariana/un-aligned-hugo/content/posts/2025-10-12-genocide-pr-triumph.md

 ## Manufacturing a PR triumph from complicity

 The United States has never been an honest broker in Palestine.
 It is the architect, armourer and financier of Israel’s campaign.
 The bombs shred Palestinian children into shreds are American, the planes that drop them are American and the immunity that shields the perpetrators is secured by the American veto at the UN Security Council.

+{{< photo-custom src="/images/trump-genocide-pr-triumph/times-magazine-cover-of-trump-2.jpg" width="23" caption="The Time celebrating Trump with a new magazine cover." >}}

 In the past two years alone, the United States has wielded that veto five times to protect Israel’s assault.
 From cutting UNRWA funding—which served only to extend Israel’s control of aid—to establishing the Gaza Humanitarian Foundation, which lured starving Palestinians with food before [shooting more than 1,400](https://news.un.org/en/story/2025/08/1165552) of them, every act has served to prolong the siege until nothing remains of Gaza.